 Postgraduate Research in Politics & International Studies (POLIS)

-Politics has a lively postgraduate student community that forms an important part of our research culture.
-Students are regarded as valued members of the department, able to interact with research-active academic staff and post-doctoral fellows based on campus in Milton Keynes, as well as with other staff and students in the Faculty of Arts and Social Sciences and its associated research centres.
-Doctoral students in POLIS are also part of the wider graduate community of the School and the Faculty, as well as the University as a whole.
-There are a range of funding opportunities available for doctoral study, including the Grand Union Doctoral Training Partnership, in collaboration with Oxford and Brunel Universities and the Open-Oxford-Cambridge DTP in collaboration with Oxford and Cambridge universities.
-The Citizenship Studies pathway of the Grand Union DTP is hosted within the Department.
+Politics has a small but collegial postgraduate student community that forms an important part of our research culture.
+As well as contributing to the intellectual life of our department, doctoral students are also part of the wider graduate community of the School and the Faculty, as well as the University as a whole.
+There is a small and fiercely competitive set of funding opportunities available for doctoral study, including the Grand Union Doctoral Training Partnership, funded by the ESRC, in collaboration with Oxford and Brunel Universities.
+This scheme can also support doctoral studentships based on partnerships between the university and the third sector.
+Then there are the AHRC Doctoral Landscape Awards (which can support some work adjacent to international studies).

 The PhD programme in POLIS now has only one start date per year for self-funded students, commencing in October.
 To apply, the deadline is 31st March.
 For funded studentships part of the above mentioned funding schemes, please check the relevant calls.